Slowly progressive blurred vision is usually caused by long-term medical conditions. Sudden blurring is most often caused by a single event.

 - Hyphema.
 When there are no other injuries and your eye pressure isn’t increased, bed rest and an eye patch should help.
 If it’s more severe and the pressure is very high, your ophthalmologist may remove the blood surgically.

 - Iritis.
 This usually heals completely on its own or with steroids.
 However, it commonly reoccurs.
-If it becomes chronic and resistant to treatment, you can lose your vision.
+If it becomes chronic and resistant to treatment, you can lose your vision and immune modulating medicines may be required to prevent this.

 - Keratitis.
 When caused by an infection, keratitis is treated with antibiotic drops.
 For a severe infection, oral antibiotics and steroid eye drops may be used.